Academics

 List of 6 items.

-• Math 8, Algebra I, Algebra I Advanced
+• 8th Grade Pre-Algebra, Algebra I Advanced

 8th-grade mathematics is the last in a 9-year sequence of integrated mathematics courses focusing on a variety of mathematics topics.
 In Grade 8, instructional time should focus on three critical areas: (1) formulating and reasoning about expressions and equations, including modeling an association in bivariate data with a linear equation, and solving linear equations and systems of linear equations; (2) grasping the concept of a function and using functions to describe quantitative relationships; (3) analyzing two- and three-dimensional space and figures using distance, angle, similarity, and congruence, and understanding and applying the Pythagorean Theorem.